pellcorp/creality-wiki/docs/btteddy.md

 ## Eddy NG

-I strongly recommend you to try the Eddy NG instead of this implementation, it has TAP functionality like Cartographer and Beacon.
-This btteddy implementation will be deprecated and removed in the next few months.
+I strongly recommend you try the Eddy NG instead of this implementation, it has TAP functionality like Cartographer and Beacon.

 ## Where can I get help?